Decoding the Apparent Horizon: A Coarse-Grained Holographic Entropy: Introduction

 as suggested by the Laws of Black Hole Mechanics~\cite{Haw71, BarCar73, Bek72, Haw75}.
 However, despite some clues from string theory and other approaches (reviewed in \cite{Car08}), it is still unclear in general what microscopic quantum-gravitational degrees of freedom are counted by this entropy.
 Dynamically evolving black holes such as those formed from stellar collapse are even more controversial, since there are multiple possible definitions of a horizon, e.g. the event horizon and the apparent horizon~\cite{HawEll} --- and correspondingly, multiple area increase theorems~\cite{Haw71, Hay93, AshKri02, GouJar06, BouEng15a, SanWei16}.

-In holographic models of quantum gravity, a black hole is dual to some boundary state $\rho$ whose von Neumann entropy $S[\rho]$ can be computed from a compact extremal (HRT) surface in the bulk~\cite{RyuTak06, HubRan07,LewMal13,DonLew16}:
+In holographic models of quantum gravity, a black hole is dual to some boundary state $\rho$ whose von Neumann entropy $S[\rho]$ can be computed from a compact extremal (HRT) surface in the bulk, as conjectured in~\cite{RyuTak06, HubRan07} and essentially proven in~\cite{LewMal13,DonLew16}:

-A surface is extremal if its area is unchanged by any first order perturbation to the surface's location; if there is more than one, $X_{HRT}$ is the one with the minimal area extremal surface (and homologous to the boundary~\cite{HubRan07, HeaTak}).
-This quantity is independent of time, so it is not suitable for describing the entropy increase of a growing black hole.
+A surface is extremal if its area is unchanged by any first order perturbation to the surface's location; if there is more than one, $X_{HRT}$ is the one with the minimal area extremal surface (and homologous to the boundary~\cite{HubRan07, HeaTak}). \footnote{Because we restrict attention to the entropy of the whole CFT, in this case the HRT surfaces are compact and do not reach the boundary.} This quantity is independent of time, so it is not suitable for describing the entropy increase of a growing black hole.
 Unitarity of the boundary theory implies that no information is lost, but this is not enough: to account for the increase of black hole entropy, a coarse graining scheme must be specified.

 Even though black hole thermodynamics was the original motivation for the holographic principle~\cite{Tho93, Sus95}, no one has yet given a clear explanation of the role of the black hole horizon as a repository of information about the interior.
 Indeed, it was recently shown~\cite{EngWal17} that if we know the outcome of all classical measurements $\mathcal{M}(t)$ outside of the event horizon $H$, then $S^{\mathrm{coarse}}<\mathrm{Area}[H]/4G\hbar$: we have access to too much information for our remaining ignorance to be given by the event horizon's area (thus refuting a broad class of proposals relating entropy to area, including \cite{Sor97, BiaMye12, FreMos13, KelWal13}.)